-- A. Do not remove forms or bracing until concrete has gained sufficient strength to carry its own weight andB.
-Loosen forms carefully.
-Do not wedge pry bars, hammers, or tools against finish concrete surfaces - B. Loosen forms carefully.
+- A. Do not remove forms or bracing until concrete has gained sufficient strength to carry its own weight and - B. Loosen forms carefully.
 Do not wedge pry bars, hammers, or tools against finish concrete surfaces scheduled for exposure to view. - C. Store removed forms in manner that surfaces to be in contact with fresh concrete will not be damaged.
 Discard damaged forms.